getavalon/docs/pages/2.0/guides.md

 	Discuss key topics and concepts at a fairly high level and provide useful background information and explanation.

+## Database

+Talk about how Mongo is used, about the objects in there, how they related to each other and their schemas.

+## Team

+Include the responsibility grid for users to know who's involved, who's doing what and what they bring to the table in terms of experience.

 ## Projects

 ## Assets